kaazing/gateway/doc/admin-reference/r_conf_service.md

 -   A value of `128kB` sets the buffer to **128 kilobytes**
 -   No instance of the `maximum.pending.bytes` property in the `gateway-config.xml` sets the buffer to **64 kilobytes**

-${the.gateway.cap} uses this buffer when the speed of the data coming into the service is faster than the speed of the data being consumed by the receiving end, which is either the client or the ${message.broker.generic}.
-The buffer stores the data up to the limit you specify in this property per client connection, then slows the incoming data, until either the client or the ${message.broker.generic} (whichever is consuming the data) has consumed more than 50% of the outgoing data flow.
+The Gateway uses this buffer when the speed of the data coming into the service is faster than the speed of the data being consumed by the receiving end, which is either the client or the back-end service or message broker.
+The buffer stores the data up to the limit you specify in this property per client connection, then slows the incoming data, until either the client or the back-end service or message broker (whichever is consuming the data) has consumed more than 50% of the outgoing data flow.
 For example, suppose you set this property to `128kB`.
-If the ${message.broker.generic} sends 256kB of data to a client and the client has only consumed 128kB, the remaining 128kB (the limit you set in the property) is buffered.
-At this time, ${the.gateway} suspends reading the data from the ${message.broker.generic}; as the client consumes the buffered data, the size of the buffered data decreases.
-When the buffered data falls below 64kB, ${the.gateway} resumes reading the data from the ${message.broker.generic}.
+If the back-end service or message broker sends 256kB of data to a client and the client has only consumed 128kB, the remaining 128kB (the limit you set in the property) is buffered.
+At this time, the Gateway suspends reading the data from the back-end service or message broker; as the client consumes the buffered data, the size of the buffered data decreases.
+When the buffered data falls below 64kB, the Gateway resumes reading the data from the back-end service or message broker.
 </td>
 </tr>
 <tr>